localstack/localstack.github.io/content/blog/2023-09-07-making-connecting-to-localstack-easier/index.md

 1. connectivity to the LocalStack container (this post), and
 2. configuration of the LocalStack container (in the next post).

+In the third post of this series, we will introduce and demonstrate a utility to help debug connectivity issues when connecting to LocalStack.

 ## Connectivity to the LocalStack container